NextPlayBro

 Each plan includes:

-• Membership features
+• Membership and subscription features

 • Basic integrations